sharkstrading/telegram-notifier/readme.md

 For this you need to create a bot with the BotFather bot, and the bot needs to be activated/whitelisted in order to be able to receive messages from it.

+Note: if you use a Telegram bot to send messages to the channel, the bot for this application should be a separate bot, otherwise it will not get updates.

 A chat needs to be set up, and the ID of the chat is the explicit whitelisting of communications between the bot and you/your channel.

 How to obtain the `chatId`: